baidu/bfe-book/en_us/implementation/process_model/process_model.md

 The BFE system is composed of a group of collaborative processes (see [Introduction to BFE](../../background/what-is-bfe.md) for details).
 Here we will focus on the most core forwarding process.

-## Classification of Coroutines
+## Classification of Goroutines

-The forwarding process of BFE is a highly concurrent network server written in Go language and implemented based on Go routine.
-The forwarding process of BFE includes several important coroutines:
+The forwarding process of BFE is a highly concurrent network server written in Go language and implemented based on Goroutine.
+The forwarding process of BFE includes several important Goroutines:

-- **Network related coroutines**
+- **Network related Goroutines**

-  - Coroutines for listening user connections, coroutines for processing  user connections, and coroutines  for processing protocols.
+  - Goroutines for listening user connections, Goroutines for processing  user connections, and Goroutines  for processing protocols.

-  - Coroutines for establishing connection with backends, coroutines for processing read and write with backend connections.
+  - Goroutines for establishing connection with backends, Goroutines for processing read and write with backend connections.

-- **Management related coroutines**
+- **Management related Goroutines**

-  - Coroutines for checking backend health status.
+  - Goroutines for checking backend health status.

-  - Coroutines for monitoring and doing configuration hot load.
+  - Goroutines for monitoring and doing configuration hot load.

-- **Auxiliary coroutines**
+- **Auxiliary Goroutines**

-  - The extension module can also create coroutines for periodic operation or asynchronous execution processing in background.
+  - The extension module can also create Goroutines for periodic operation or asynchronous execution processing in background.

   - For example: periodical log cutting, asynchronous cache update, etc.

 ## Concurrency Model

-The BFE forwarding instance can start one or more listening coroutines.
-If a large number of user accesses are short connections, a single coroutine for listening only uses a single CPU core and may become a bottleneck.
-At this time, the throughput can be improved by properly adjusting the number of listening coroutines.
+The BFE forwarding instance can start one or more listening Goroutines.
+If a large number of user accesses are short connections, a single Goroutine for listening only uses a single CPU core and may become a bottleneck.
+At this time, the throughput can be improved by properly adjusting the number of listening Goroutines.

-Each new user connection will be processed concurrently in an independent coroutine for user connection processing.
-For the HTTP/HTTPS protocol, the coroutines for user connection processing serially read requests and process them; For HTTP2/SPDY protocol, because the protocol supports multiplexing, requests are processed in multiple independent coroutines for stream processing simultaneously.
+Each new user connection will be processed concurrently in an independent Goroutine for user connection processing.
+For the HTTP/HTTPS protocol, the Goroutines for user connection processing serially read requests and process them; For HTTP2/SPDY protocol, because the protocol supports multiplexing, requests are processed in multiple independent Goroutines for stream processing simultaneously.

-When forwarding the request to the backend and reading the response, it involves a group of coroutines for backend connection read and write, which are responsible for writing the request data to the backend connection and reading the response data from the backend connection.
+When forwarding the request to the backend and reading the response, it involves a group of Goroutines for backend connection read and write, which are responsible for writing the request data to the backend connection and reading the response data from the backend connection.